-Loop.tv strives to reinvent the experience of watching music videos, honouring the classics whilst creating a dynamic introduction to the next generation of music videos.
-This resulted in a multi-platform brand and product – tailored to personal music discovery and contextual mood-based experiences.
+Aimed to reinvent the experience of watching music videos, Loop.tv both honors the classics and creates a dynamic introduction to a new generation of music videos.
+We crafted a multi-platform brand and product – tailored to personal music discovery and contextual mood-based experiences.

 How have audio-only music services like Spotify and Pandora shaped peoples listening habits?
 What makes someone stick around after watching a video on YouTube?
 To answers these questions and better understand music consumption behaviour, extensive research was done in the form of one-to-one interviews and online surveys.